 Members who wish to participate will bring up to three (3) 2 1/2" X WOF strips of the designated color/theme to the meeting.
 The member will sign each strip on the selvedge and place the strips in the bag provided by the coordinator.
 The coordinator will shake the bag carefully and select a strip from the bag.
 The member whose name is on that strip will win all of the strips and will choose the color or theme for the following month.

 The coordinator chooses a block pattern and determines the number of blocks required.
 She will then prepare a sample block for the January meeting.
 Members who sign up will turn in half of their blocks at the June meeting and the remainder at the November meeting.
 The coordinator will sort, divide, and return all of the blocks to the participating members at the December Pot Luck Luncheon.

 These quilts are made by our members and presented to any member of the US Armed Forces who is currently serving or has served honorably.
 The QOV Coordinator will provide kits; however, most members prefer to make their own quilt tops.
 Our guild has the distinction of donating well over 100 quilts per year--the most of any guild in the Southeast United States.

 If a member is aware of another member who has experienced a blessing, a loss, or is not well, the Coordinator sends cards to let them know the guild has them in our thoughts.

-Members are encouraged to make various items--Christmas stockings, small quilts, drawstring bags and pillowcases, Alzheimer's fidget blocks--for the different charity organizations throughout Okaloosa and Walton counties.
+Members are encouraged to make various items--Christmas stockings, small quilts, drawstring bags, and pillowcases --for the different charity organizations throughout Okaloosa and Walton counties.
 The Coordinator can provide kits and will schedule workshops throughout the year.

-Members are encouraged to bring food or make monetary donations.
-The Coordinator stays in contact with the local office, and a list of needed items is published each month in the newsletter.
+Members have the opportunity to bring food or make monetary donations to the Food Bank at New Hope Baptist Church.
+The Coordinator stays in contact with the church office, and a list of needed items is published each month in the newsletter.